 Implementing an anti-cancer diet and lifestyle plan

-My recommendation would be to create a daily checklist of food intake, supplements, and alternative protocols that you are doing and adding an entry to record how you are feeling and any reactions that you experienced for the day.
+My recommendation would be to create a daily checklist of food intake, supplements, and alternative protocols that you are doing and adding an entries to record how you are feeling and any reactions that you experienced for the day.

-Many things can happen that may lead you to believe that you are not progressing fast enough, so having some initial baseline testing done prior to beginning your routine can provide confirmation that you are on the right path.
+Many things can happen that may lead you to believe that you are not progressing fast enough, so having some initial baseline testing done can provide you with confirmation that you are on the right path.
 Look for positive indicators, be organized and consistent with your program, continue to research alternative healing methods, and plan on staying on this course for the long-term as you cannot go back to your precancerous diet and lifestyle.
-I would also suggest that you connect with like-minded individuals by joining alternative healing groups.
-Here is a group to get you started.

 - Your best case scenario after 90 days on an intensive healing program is that your tumor markers are showing some signs of regression and that you have a reduction in your cancer-related pain.
 You may also have more energy and are generally feeling better.
-If this is the case, you should continue with your plan and test again in 90 days.
+If this is the case, you should continue with your plan and evaluate again in 90 days.

 Baseline testing